The following abbreviations and acronyms used in this disclosure statement are defined below:

 - Terrorist attacks.

-The issuance of a substantial amount of the Company’s common stock, whether issued in connection with an acquisition or otherwise, or the perception that such an issuance could occur, could have a dilutive effect on shareholders and/or may adversely affect the market price of the Company’s common stock.
-Higher interest rates on borrowings could also have an adverse effect on the Company’s operating results.
+The issuance of a substantial amount of the Company’s common stock, whether issued in connection with an acquisition or otherwise, or the perception that such an issuance could occur, could have a dilutive effect on stockholders and/or may adversely affect the market price of the Company’s common stock.
+Higher interest rates on borrowings have impacted and could further impact the Company’s future operating results.

 Financial market changes could impact the Company’s pension and postretirement benefit plans and obligations.